The Perfect Weekend in Sydney – Where to eat, drink and shop if you love vintage, and luxury but only have a couple of days to spare.

 The Royal Botanic Garden – for the perfect view of the Sydney Opera House.

-One of those, which I highly recommend is the Royal Botanic Garden with its spectacular views of the Sydney Opera House (which should be admired only from a distance as it’s not very impressive up close) and the Harbour Bridge, that always looks amazing no matter what the time of the day or night and If you think about it you are getting two birds with one stone here.
+One of those, which I highly recommend is the Royal Botanic Garden with its spectacular views of the Sydney Opera House (which should be admired only from a distance as it’s not very impressive up close) and the Harbour Bridge, which always looks amazing no matter what the time of the day or night and If you think about it you are getting two birds with one stone here.
 It’s a great starting point for the perfect weekend in Sydney as it’s in close proximity to Hacienda bar, which happens to have the best Espresso Martini I’ve ever had.

-Wheels & Dollbaby – for the most perfect, luxurious, vintage inspired cardigans, dresses and pencil skirts!
+Wheels & Dollbaby – for the most perfect, luxurious, vintage-inspired cardigans, dresses and pencil skirts!

 Address: 259 Crown St Darlinghurst 2010 Sydney